fenago/learn-java-12-programming/lab_guide/Lab_13.md

 ![]./images_13/3ec2a6d2-6903-489f-8d6c-52cffc64cfe0.png)

-RxJava provides such a rich functionality that there is no way we can review it all in detail in this book.
+RxJava provides such a rich functionality that there is no way we can review it all in detail in this course.
 Instead, we will try to cover the most popular API.
 The API describes the methods available for invocation using an [Observable] object.
 Such methods are often also called **operations** (as in the case with the standard Java 8 streams too) or